eroc123/obsidian-notes/Computer Science/Units/8 - Database.md

 	- REAL
 	- DATE
 	- TIME change a table definition (ALTER TABLE) add a primary key to a table (PRIMARY KEY (field)) add a foreign key to a table (FOREIGN KEY (field) REFERENCES Table (Field))
+- Write an SQL script to query or modify data (DML) which are stored in (at most two) database tables
+	- Queries including SELECT...
+FROM, WHERE, ORDER BY, GROUP BY, INNER JOIN, SUM, COUNT, AVG Data maintenance including.
+INSERT INTO, DELETE FROM, UPDATE